gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 - `--phred33`  Phred quality scores (DEFAULT)
 - `--illumina` for Illumina adapters
 - `--paired` for paired sequences
+- `--output_dir` define the output directory instead of the current directory
 <!--- `--trim1` to elude the software that discards overlapping reads-->

 This extra options can be used to trim the reads both at 5' and/or 3' end.